 Thieves target the copper appliances: As copper is expensive than aluminum, and a condenser is an outdoor unit; it can lead to theft at the premises.
 It becomes necessary to secure the copper as well as condensing units to avoid unnecessary thefts.
 It will add more expense to your budget.

-Look-wise Selection: Not every person is a huge fan of copper color, but silver color is a choice of many.
+Look-wise Selection: Not every person is a huge fan of copper color, but the silver color is a choice of many.
 So, if you are a huge fan of a silver color, then definitely you will not be going to like the copper condenser.

 Copper Condenser vs Aluminum Condenser